Extreme Rules (2013): Storylines

 The professional wrestling matches at Extreme Rules featured professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
-Storylines between the characters played out on WWE's primary television programs, Monday Night Raw and SmackDown.
+Storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 At WrestleMania 29, Triple H defeated Brock Lesnar in their rematch.
-Lesnar's manager, Paul Heyman, then issued one final match to settle things between Triple H and Lesnar: a steel cage match at Extreme Rules.
+Lesnar's manager, Paul Heyman, then issued one final match to settle things between Triple H and Lesnar: a Steel Cage match at Extreme Rules.
 On the April 22 episode of Raw in London, England, Triple H accepted the match by assaulting Heyman with a Pedigree.
 Two weeks later on Raw, Lesnar would respond by coming to WWE headquarters and trashing Triple H's office and attacking nearby employees.
 The week after on Raw, Triple H would come face to face with Lesnar, goading him in coming into the steel cage.
 Triple H would gain the upper hand and throw Lesnar into Heyman, resulting in both men retreating up to the ramp.

 On the episode of Raw following WrestleMania 29, Alberto Del Rio lost the World Heavyweight Championship to Dolph Ziggler after Ziggler cashed in his Money in the Bank contract to take advantage of Del Rio being injured by Jack Swagger to become the new champion.
 Del Rio tried to invoke his rematch clause the following week, but was again impeded by Swagger.
 Senior Advisor Theodore Long then set up a match between Ziggler and Swagger, and Swagger won.
 SmackDown General Manager Booker T, irate at Long for going above him, rearranged the match into a triple threat match for the championship between Ziggler, Del Rio, and Swagger.
-On the April 29 edition of Raw, Del Rio's personal ring announcer Ricardo Rodriguez won a triple-threat match over Swagger's mentor Zeb Colter and Ziggler's bodyguard Big E Langston to pick the stipulation for the match, which would be a Ladder match selected by Del Rio.
-On the May 6 edition of Raw, Del Rio defeated Ziggler via disqualification when Swagger attacked both men with a ladder, resulting in Ziggler suffering a legitimate concussion.
+On the April 29 episode of Raw, Del Rio's personal ring announcer Ricardo Rodriguez won a triple-threat match over Swagger's mentor Zeb Colter and Ziggler's bodyguard Big E Langston to pick the stipulation for the match, which would be a Ladder match selected by Del Rio.
+On the May 6 episode of Raw, Del Rio defeated Ziggler via disqualification when Swagger attacked both men with a ladder, resulting in Ziggler suffering a legitimate concussion.
 Ziggler was removed from the PPV as a result of his injury, and the next week on Raw, Long announced that Del Rio and Swagger would instead wrestle in an "I Quit" match, for the #1 contendership to the World Heavyweight Championship.